Smart-Harvesting/oxpath_docker/README.md

 ### Building:

-###### Linux / Mac:
+#### Linux / Mac:

-    Use run.sh to build and execute the Docker Container.
+Use `run.sh` to build and execute the Docker Container.

-    First edit the paths in the run.sh so they fit to your setup.
+First edit the paths in the `run.sh` so they fit to your setup.

-###### Windows:
+#### Windows:

 For Windows execute the commands below from your powershell.
 Edit them appropriatly.

       docker build -t oxpath:latest PATHTOTHISFOLDER

 ### Running:

-###### Linux / Mac:
+#### Linux / Mac:

-    Use run.sh or the commands contained in run.sh
+Use `run.sh` or the commands contained in `run.sh`.

-###### Windows:
+#### Windows:

     docker run -d -it --name=oxpath -v PATHTOTHEINPUTFOLDER:/usr/src/oxpath/input -v PATHTOTHEOUTPUTFOLDER:/usr/src/oxpath/output oxpath:latest

 ### Usage:

-  Place your oxpath-rules in the input folder and wait for the magic to happen.... or the output to appear in the output folder
+Place your oxpath scripts into the input folder and wait for the magic to happen.... or the output to appear in the output folder.